RaniaMostafa0/ChestXray-Report-Generation/README.md

 📊 Dataset:

+This project is based on the Curated CXR Report Generation Dataset (Kaggle) (https://www.kaggle.com/datasets/financekim/curated-cxr-report-generation-dataset), originally sourced from MIMIC-CXR and OpenI.

-After cleaning, the dataset contains 59,030 chest X-ray images with paired radiology reports.
+A processed version of the dataset was used, resulting in 59,030 chest X-ray images with paired radiology reports:

 • Train: 47,222